filippopovic/fabric-samples-tpc/tpc-samples/README.md

 ## Step 1 - Create database objects

 This step creates necessary tables in either the warehouse or lakehouse, in a way to get optimal performance.
+Complete list of tables, columns and data types can be found here.

 **Preparation**: Ensure that you have already set up a data warehouse or lakehouse.
 This is a prerequisite for the steps that follow.